Cylindromyia interrupta: Description

 Cylindromyia interrupta can reach a length of 6–8 mm and a wingspan of 12 mm.
 Body is slender.
 Thorax is black, while the abdomen is reddish with two silver rings, a wide longitudinal black marking and black apical tergites.
 Hind tibiae have 1 or 2 posteroventral bristles.
 Apical scutellars are absent.
 The abdomen has median discal bristles on tergites 1, 2, 3 and 4.
-The bright white calypteres stand out.
+The bright white calypters stand out.

 Biology

 Adults can be found from May to August.
 They mainly feed on nectar and pollen of Apiaceae (especially Leucanthemum vulgare).
-This tachnid fly parasitizes moths and true bugs (Hemiptera).
+This tachinid fly parasitizes moths and true bugs (Hemiptera).
 The larvae develop inside the living host.